genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

   > Because this style is placed AFTER the Joplin-wide styles, you have to give more score to the font-family spec in the Joplin-wide style.
   > I changed selector from '.ace_editor' to 'div.ace_editor' for this.

+[^1]: Before the Joplin-wide stylesheet was implemented in v1.0.176, I had been using a [small patch](/misc/joplin_multi_editor_fonts.patch) to make "Editor font family" accept multiple fonts separated by comma.
-[^1]: The menu creates and edits ~/.config/joplin-desktop/userchrome.css.
+[^2]: The menu creates and edits ~/.config/joplin-desktop/userchrome.css.

 ## References
 * Joplin